JohnLucid1/td/README.md

 ## Overview

-Td - a tool for searching to TODO's in directory (for now), sorting by amount of o's after TODO
+Td - a tool for searching to TODO's recursively in a privided directory, sorting by amount of o's after TODO

 ## Table of Contents